Aydin

 Bey Mosque

 This late 17th century structure is a perfect example of the classical Ottoman architecture.
+I visited this mosque in the late morning, before the first afternoon prayer.
+There was no one inside.

-It’s fascinating that in a place like Aydin, where you wouldn’t normally expect to see much, you can find this more than 300 years old historic structure.
-But, the Bey Mosque is not the only such building in Aydin.
+It’s fascinating that in a place like Aydin where you wouldn’t normally expect to see much, you can find this more than 300 years old historic structure.
+But the Bey Mosque is not the only such building in Aydin.

 Bey Mosque